 The Nitty-Gritty of Keeping Clean

 For many people, being dirty and grubby while traveling can easily put them in a bad mood.
-After all, isn’t it kind of hard to concentrate on anything else if your own BO is distracting you?
-All jokes aside, though, personal hygiene is one of the biggest concerns of people who want to get out into nature.
+Personal hygiene is one of the biggest concerns of people who want to get out into nature.
 And while getting a little dirty (and smelly) is practically unavoidable, you can minimize the damage.
 Here are a few tips:

 - Baby-wipe showers: If you’re planning on being far removed from modern amenities, you might be wondering how you’ll be able to shower.
-The easy answer is that you won’t.
+The easy answer is… you won’t.
 If you have a stream or spring nearby that you can take a dip in, though, great!
 Just avoid bringing soap and whatnot into the water, as they can pollute it.
-Instead opt for some baby wipes, or bring zero-waste cloth wipes.
+100% biodegradable or bust!
+Opt for some baby wipes instead, or bring zero-waste cloth wipes.

-- See if nearby campsites will lend you a shower: If you don’t want to stay at a campsite but want to be able to shower, see if any campsites near you will allow you to buy a shower.
-Some will charge a small fee to let non-campers use their facilities, so make sure to check into this option ahead of time.
+- Check nearby campsites for showers: If you don’t want to stay at a campsite but need to get clean, see if any nearby campsites will let you buy a shower.
+Some will charge a small fee to let non-campers use their facilities, so look into this option ahead of time.

-- Bring a small shovel and plenty of TP: In case you find yourself in the wilderness with no bathroom nearby, pack a small shovel so you can dig a hole.
+- Bring a small shovel and plenty of TP: In case you find yourself in the wilderness with no bathroom nearby, pack a small trowel so you can dig a hole.
 According to LNT guidelines, “catholes” should be 6-8 inches deep and at least 200 feet away from any body of water.
 You must pack out your toilet paper- do not just throw it in the hole!
-Bring a designated “used TP” bag to dispose of it once you’re back in civilization.
+Bring a designated “used TP” bag and dispose of it once you’re back in civilization.

 - Period preparation: Try using a menstrual cup or period-proof underwear like Thinx instead of traditional period products.
 Not only are they both low-waste options but I find they are more comfortable overall.